-Harry Silver has been a Senior Fellow and Adjunct Professor/Senior Research Scholar in the Faculty of International and Public Affairs (SIPA) since 2013.
+Harry Silver has been a Senior Fellow and Adjunct Professor/Senior Research Scholar in the Faculty of International and Public Affairs (SIPA) at Columbia University since 2013.
 His role at SIPA includes teaching, extensive student career coaching, networking advice, resume preparation and the facilitation of several related workshops.
 At the request of the Dean, he also engages in a broader set of supportive activities including the admissions, alumni mentoring and professional development processes.
-Professor Silver teaches a course built upon his significant experience in several organizations — ‘Leading and Sustaining Change’ — that seeks to equip students with tools and skills to lead change efforts during their careers in the public, non-profit and social sectors.
+Silver teaches a course built upon his significant experience in several organizations — ‘Leading and Sustaining Change’ — that seeks to equip students with tools and skills to lead change efforts during their careers in the public, non-profit and social sectors.
 He plans to deliver this course in an online format to a group of graduate students aiming for management careers (Social Enterprise Administration, or SEA Program) at the CU School of Social Work.
-At SIPA, Mr. Silver serves as faculty advisor for capstone course projects and several student independent study courses.
+At SIPA, Silver serves as faculty advisor for capstone course projects and several student independent study courses.

-He also mentors CU students enrolled in the Executive Masters of Science in Technology Management program, particularly with a public sector focus, within the School of Professional Studies.
+Silver also mentors CU students enrolled in the Executive Masters of Science in Technology Management program, particularly with a public sector focus, within the School of Professional Studies.
 His mentoring activities extend to military veterans who recently left active duty within the American Corporate Partners program and also to weekly reading sessions with a student at neighboring P.S.
 36 within the Read Ahead program.